opensafely-core/ehrql/docs/includes/generated_docs/schemas/beta.tpp.md

     <code>SNOMED-CT code</code>
   </dt>
   <dd markdown="block">
-The question, as a SNOMED CT code
+The response to the question, as a SNOMED CT code

   </dd>
 </div>